Spouse Insurance: Dependent Life Coverage Explained

 shunins

-What is dependent life spouse insurance?
+Who is covered by dependent life spouse insurance?

-Dependent life spouse insurance is a type of life insurance that pays a death benefit to the policyholder if their spouse or partner passes away during the policy term.
-It is typically purchased by the spouse or partner who is the primary income earner in the relationship.
+Dependent life spouse insurance is a type of life insurance that pays a death benefit to the policyholder if their spouse passes away during the policy term.
+It is designed to cover final expenses, such as funeral costs and travel to the funeral.

 shunins